EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 ### Ice Runner:

-The one document I have been relying upon containing the *creator codes* ends with **MacTuberling** (a game I published that is on the shareware archive I uploaded) and so for the rest of the archive I put together I will have to rely on file modification dates to try to construct an approximate timeline.
+The one document I have been relying upon containing the *creator codes* ends with **MacTuberling** (a game I released and is on the shareware archive I uploaded) and so for the rest of the archive I put together I will have to rely on file modification dates to try to construct an approximate timeline.
 Fortunately, **Ice Runner** (about July 1991) also has a creator code `sd30`, making it the two games after **MacTuberling** (I have yet to discover what `sd29` was).

 <p align="center">
 <img width="640" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/5ed2eb618e995975857dae9fbf10f1c666b3b234/Images/Ice_Runner.png">